JankariTech/blog/src/assets/RestApi/rest-api.md

 ## Testing Your API
 You can test your API using tools like Postman or cURL.

-### List All Tasks
+### 1. List All Tasks
-You can use the following cURL command to list all the avaliable tasks:
+You can use the following cURL command to list all the available tasks:
 ```bash
 curl http://127.0.0.1:5000/tasks
 ```